-The decrease in cash balances for the year ended December 31, 2021, is mainly due to higher inventory, and timing of sales to the major telecom infrastructure operator in Africa.
-These sales are supported by significant deposits and the Company anticipates accounts receivables to be converted to cash in short time.
+The decrease in cash balances for the three months ended March 31, 2022 is mainly due to the cyclical nature of its business wherein Q1 is traditionally a low revenue quarter as customers ramp up their spending plans for the year.
+Future quarter sales are supported by significant deposits and the Company anticipates accounts receivables to be converted to cash in a short time.

-As of December 31, 2021, the Company had working capital of \$3,426,722 as compared to \$4,556,948 as at December 31, 2020.
-The Company anticipates receiving cash proceeds from the realization of accounts receivable, revenue growth, the exercise of options and warrants, private placements of shares and debentures and additional disbursements from the unutilized facility of \$2,000,000 from BDC; however, the Company cannot predict the timing or amount of additional options and warrants that may be exercised, if any.
+As of March 31, 2022, the Company had working capital of \$1,526,712 as compared to \$3,426,722 as of December 31, 2021.
+The Company anticipates receiving cash proceeds from the realization of accounts receivable, revenue growth, the exercise of options and warrants, private placements of shares and debentures, non-dilutive government cleantech funding programs and additional disbursements from the unutilized facility of \$2,000,000 from BDC; however, the Company cannot predict the timing or amount of additional options and warrants that may be exercised, if any.

-The ability of the Company to arrange additional financing in the future will depend, in part, on the prevailing capital market conditions and the success of Clear Blue's Smart Off-Grid.
+Should it be needed, the ability of the Company to arrange additional financing in the future will depend, in part, on the prevailing capital market conditions and the success of Clear Blue's Smart Off-Grid.
 Any quoted market for the Company's shares may be subject to market trends generally, notwithstanding any potential success of the Company in creating new revenues, cash flows or earnings.